jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "Oh...okay... well let's get started.
 Why don't your tell me where the pain is."

-"Is she going to okay?"
+"Is she going to be okay?"

 "Who?"